 - 13. Various kinds of celebrations may also play a major role in the liturgical formation of children and in their preparation for the Church's liturgical life.
 By the very fact of such celebrations children easily come to appreciate some liturgical elements, for example, greetings, silence, and common praise (especially when this is sung together).
-But care must be taken that the instructive element does become dominant these not in celebrations. - 14.
+But care must be taken that the instructive element does not become dominant in these celebrations. - 14.
 Depending on the capacity of the children, the Word of God should have a greater place in these celebrations.